francWhite/raros/README.md

 ...
 RobotController client = RobotControllerFactory.create(URI.create("http://hostname:8000"))
 ```

+<a name="controller_usage"></a>
+### Controller
+Start the docker containers as described in the [installation](#controller_install) section.
+The controller, including its REST-API,
+is now available at `http://hostname:8000`.

+<a name="microcontroller_usage"></a>
+### Microcontroller
+The microcontroller is connected to the controller via a serial connection (default is `/dev/ttyACM0`).
+After flashing the software onto the microcontroller,
+the Arduino will automatically connect to the controller.
+The onboard LED will light up continuously when the connection is established.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.